 Singles’ Day might not be known by everyone in the UK, but the fact is that it's getting more and more popular every year.
-In the last few years, we've talked a lot about Black Friday and Cyber Monday have been two of the biggest shopping days in the world, especially in the US and across Europe.
-Singles’ Day has been on the rise.
+In the last few years, we've talked a lot about Black Friday and Cyber Monday.
+With good reason: they have been two of the biggest shopping days in the world, especially in the US and across Europe.
+However, Singles’ Day has been on the rise.
 Should your business take part?

 Singles' Day is a holiday that started in China in the 90s.
 As you might have guessed, it began as a kind of anti-Valentine’s Day.
 Cleverly, Singles’ Day takes place on November 11th (11.11) because the date, when written numerically, is only comprised of the number "one".

 This relatively new tradition sees single people treat themselves to gifts.
 Over the years, it has become so popular that social gatherings and events take place on this day (often to meet people).
-It is also a popular day for weddings!
+It has also become a popular day for weddings!

 The biggest sign of its popularity is the fact that… wait for it… it is the biggest shopping day in the world.

 The famous brand, Alibaba, has helped make Singles’ Day what it is today: the world’s biggest shopping day.
 Sales took its biggest jump in 2020, but continued to rise in 2021 (Source: Statista)

-As of 2019, consumer awareness in Europe is getting higher (Source: Statista)
+As of 2020, consumer awareness in Europe is getting higher and higher (Source: Statista)

 The Chinese have been celebrating this holiday online as their version of Black Friday.
-Although the holiday hasn’t quite reached mainstream status in the UK, it is growing in popularity.
+Although the holiday hasn’t quite reached the same level of mainstream status in the UK and across Europe, it has been growing in popularity... rapidly.
 Thanks to Alibaba’s global success, we’ve seen this holiday sale become more prevalent around the world in the last few years.

 Alibaba isn’t the only brand benefiting from the holiday.
 JD.com has also reported major profits in the last few years.
 British brand ASOS has been participating as well.
 Doing a quick Google search will reveal that there are many websites dedicated to sharing the different Singles’ Day sales out there.

 As Black Friday and Cyber Monday have become immensely popular in the last few years, you may have noticed that some brands are trying to get one step ahead.
-In the last few years, I’ve noticed plenty of pre-Black Friday sales or “Countdown to Black Friday” sales.
+In the last few years, plenty of brands ran pre-Black Friday or “Countdown to Black Friday” sales.